 Family Law Attorneys Utah | Fighting For You During And After Your Divorce

 At the Law Office of David Pedrazas, we are dedicated to helping our clients achieve success in the complex and often stressful process of divorce and in other family law cases.
 Whether you and your spouse are willing to negotiate a fair settlement together out of court or you are preparing to fight the case with your spouse in court, at the Law Office of David Pedrazas we are prepared to stand by you as the case progresses, advising you of your legal options and advocating aggressively to protect your personal interests.
 Our goal is to help you experience the smoothest and fastest possible divorce while working carefully to ensure that every aspect of the situation is fully addressed and that you are able to walk away from the situation in the best possible position to start a new chapter in your life.
-Follow the links below to learn more about the different aspects of divorce and how we can help you, and then contact us for a free case evaluation to discuss your situation and take the first steps in your case:
+Follow the links below to learn more about the different aspects of divorce and how we can help you, and then contact us for a Legal Case Review to discuss your situation and take the first steps in your case:

 Divorces in Salt Lake City do not end with an automatic award of alimony under Utah state law, and either spouse may request an order to pay alimony.
 Several factors go into determining whether the court will order spousal support payments such as the financial condition of each spouse and how long it will take the recipient to become financially self-sufficient.